5 Tech Trends Already Driving Mobile Innovation

-In recent years, consumers have been adopting mobile apps in ever-increasing numbers.
-However, enterprise mobility has proceeded at a much slower pace although selected mobile technologies, such as mobile device management, have found wider acceptance.
-With the current interest in enterprise mobility, however, more decision makers are turning their thoughts to mobilizing their entire enterprise.
-Their efforts may be facilitated by five technologies that are already driving innovation in the consumer market and are available for use in enterprise mobility as well.
+Consumers have long adopted mobile apps, and enterprise mobility has followed suit.
+Selected mobile technologies, such as mobile device management, are now standard.
+More decision makers are turning their thoughts to mobilizing their entire enterprise.
+Their efforts are facilitated by five technologies that are driving innovation in the consumer market and are available for use in enterprise mobility as well.

 1. Self-Service Apps